textproduct: Seattle/Tacoma

 MARINE

-Diurnal westerly pushes through Strait of Juan de Fuca are expected each evening, with the strongest of these tonight.
-Small craft advisory is in effect for tonight with possible small craft advisory westerlies in the evening Thursday into the weekend.
+Diurnal westerly pushes through the Strait of Juan de Fuca each evening.
+The gale warning tonight for the Central and Eastern Strait with small craft advisory northwesterlies in Admiralty Inlet have been left in place.
+Late day small craft advisory westerlies possible in the Strait each evening into the weekend.

 SEW WATCHES/WARNINGS/ADVISORIES

 WA...None.
-PZ...Small Craft Advisory from 6 PM this evening to 6 AM PDT Thursday for Central U.S. Waters Strait Of Juan De Fuca-East Entrance U.S. Waters Strait Of Juan De Fuca.
+PZ...Gale Warning until 3 AM PDT Wednesday for Central U.S. Waters Strait Of Juan De Fuca-East Entrance U.S. Waters Strait Of Juan De Fuca.

 IMPORTANT This is an independent project and has no affiliation with the National Weather Service or any other agency.
 Do not rely on this website for emergency or critical information: please visit weather.gov for the most accurate and up-to-date information available.